 2. All for One: 10 Strategies for Building Trusted Client Partnerships by Andrew Sobel

-Clients are demanding more value from their external advisors, and consolidating their business around a number of small firms.
+Clients are demanding more value from their external advisors and consolidating their business around several small firms.
 These trends are forcing a variety of consultants, such as yourself, to confront new challenges: how do you become a trusted advisor and build a long-term relationship?
 How do you create an all-for-one, one-for-all culture in which the whole is greater than the sum-of-the-parts?
 All for One answers these questions and more, helping you to develop enduring, institutional client relationships that last.

 3. What Clients Really Want (And The S**t That Drives Them Crazy) by Chantell Glenville

-This essential insider's guide is for advertising agencies and how account management can create create client/agency relationships.
+This essential insider's guide is for advertising agencies and how account management can create client/agency relationships.
 But if you're just a freelancer, the lessons in this book will also help enormously.
-Sharing simple actions that you can take today to generate great relationships with your clients and practical day-to-day advice on how to master positive relationship building behaviours.
+Sharing simple actions that you can take today to generate great relationships with your clients and practical day-to-day advice on how to master positive relationship-building behaviours.

 4. The Art of Client Service by Robert Solomon

 The Art of Client Service is a practical guide for providing exceptional client service.
 Written by one of the industry's most knowledgeable client services executives, the book begins with a definition, then follows a path from an initial new business win to the beginning, building, losing, then regaining trust with clients.
 Powerful for those new to business or industry veterans who want to refresh or validate what they already know.

 5. How to Win Friends and Influence People by Dale Carnegie

 Millions of people around the world have improved their lives based on the teachings of Dale Carnegie.
 In his classic book, you can too – and you'll find it helps enormously with fostering healthy client relationships.
 His advice will help you to increase your likability, become a better speaker and boost enthusiasm among your customers.